saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/cypress.md

 ### `reporters`
 <p><small>| OPTIONAL | OBJECT |</small></p>

-The additional reporters you want to add.
+The set of additional reporters to execute as part of your Cypress tests.

 ```yaml
   reporters: